react-declarative/react-declarative/docs/Readme.md

 ## Using with AI

+The `react-declarative` framework contains several sample projects and examples created specifically for AI code generation.
+The problem of AI is that the context window cannot load all [project abstraction layers](https://medium.com/expedia-group-tech/onion-architecture-deed8a554423) at once, so when generating code we have to manually change the prompt based on the current abstraction level.

+What means It cannot debug the hooks when changing JSX.
+The declarative view engine does that automatically under the hood so It the best for AI

 Open [https://www.bing.com/chat](https://www.bing.com/chat) and select one of these samples.
 Use the next prompt.
 Check the code with [the playground](https://react-declarative-playground.github.io/)

 ![prompt](./images/prompt.png)